· 4 min read

 Speaker: Erno Kiiski, Chief Game Analyst – US, GameRefinery

-If you know anything about game development, then you’ll know that adding social elements to your game is a vital part of the whole development process.
+If you know anything about game development, you’ll know that adding social elements to your game is a vital part of the whole process.
 This feature has been used time and time again.
 And it’s a brilliant way to help build a sense of community for your game, and increase your retention as well as player loyalty in return.

 But what about guild features (that are usually seen in mid-core games)?
 Well, recently, these trends are becoming common practice for many casual games as well.
 So in this talk, Erno Kiiski will share how this came to be, all while addressing your burning questions about this topic.